KANAY95/StartHere_CyberSecurity_02/README.md

 A simple image encryption tool using pixel manipulation.
 You can perform operations like swapping pixel values or applying a basic mathematical operation to each pixel.
 Allow users to encrypt and decrypt images.

 ## Features
--Encrypt images by performing basic operations such as swapping pixel values or applying mathematical transformations.
+-Encrypt images by performing basic operations such as swapping pixel values or applying mathematical transformations.<br>
 -Decrypt the encrypted images to retrieve the original content.

 ## Requirements